nanopen

 While microneedling is generally safe, it is essential to know the following considerations and side effects:

-• Skin Type: Patients with darker skin tones (Fitzpatrick types IV-VI) are more prone to post-inflammatory hyperpigmentation (PIH) due to higher melanin activity, resulting in more noticeable dark spots or patches.
+• Patients with darker skin tones (Fitzpatrick types IV-VI) are more prone to post-inflammatory hyperpigmentation (PIH) due to higher melanin activity, resulting in more noticeable dark spots or patches.

-• Sterility: Use sterile equipment and maintain a clean environment to prevent infections.
+• Use sterile equipment and maintain a clean environment to prevent infections.

 Patients with sensitive skin may encounter extended redness or irritation following microneedling, impacting recovery time and outcomes.
 Recommending practitioners skilled in managing sensitive skin types can be instrumental in minimizing these effects and supporting optimal results.